Dagestan: Islam

 Dagestanis adherents of Islam are largely Sunni Muslims of the Shafii school.
-On the Caspian coast, particularly in and around the port city of Derbent, the population (primarily made up of Azerbaijanis) is Shia.
+On the Caspian coast, particularly in and around the port city of Derbent, the population (primarily made up of Azerbaijanis and Tats) is Shia.
 A Salafi minority is also present, which is sometimes a target of official repression.

 The appearance of Sufi mysticism in Dagestan dates back to the 14th century.
 The two Sufi orders that are widely spread in the North Caucasus were the Naqshbandiya and the Qadiriya.
 The mystic tariqas preached tolerance and coexistence between the diverse people in the region.
 The Communist total intolerance for any religion after the Communist Revolution of 1917 also suppressed the Sufi movements.
 Shaykh Said Afandi al-Chirkawi was a prominent scholar, spiritual leader, and murshid (guide) of Naqshbandi and Shadhili tariqahs in Dagestan until his death.

 Since the dissolution of the Soviet Union, there has been an Islamic revival in the region.
 By 1996, Dagestan had 1,670 registered mosques, nine Islamic universities, 25 madrassas, 670 maktab, and it is estimated that "nearly one in five Dagestanis was involved in Islamic education", while of the 20,000 or so Russian pilgrims for the Hajj more than half were from Dagestan.